Welcome | Get started | Dive into Lino | Contribute | Reference

 instead.

-You can use a choicelist for much more than filling the choices
+You can use a choicelist for more than filling the choices

-attribute of a database field.
-You can display a choicelist as a table (using
+a database field.
+You can display a choicelist as a table (using show

-to the main menu).
-You can refer to individual choices programmatically using
+menu).
+You can refer to individual choices programmatically using their

 .
 You can subclass the choices and add application logic.